spheras/godot-sprite-shader-mixer/README.md

 3. Make sure to follow the contribution guidelines and code of conduct.

 ## HEY!
 I want to add a new Shader for this incredible tool!
 Great! that's the idea, increase the collection of shaders.
-One of the positive things about this plugin is that it doesn't have the plugins inside, it downloads them from this page when the user wants to apply the shader and mix with others.
+One of the positive things about this plugin is that it doesn't have the shaders inside, it downloads them from this page when the user wants to apply the shader and mix with others.
 Therefore, we can grow with new shaders, without affecting them.

 First of all, all the shaders are in a separate branch of this project: https://github.com/spheras/godot-sprite-shader-mixer/tree/v1/shaders